eclipse/epsilon-website/mkdocs/docs/doc/etl.md

 Resolving target elements that have been (or can be) transformed from source elements by other rules is a frequent task in the body of a transformation rule.
 To automate this task and reduce coupling between rules, ETL contributes the `equivalents()` and `equivalent()` built-in operations that automatically resolve source elements to their transformed counterparts in the target models.

+The `equivalents()` operation can be invoked on both single source elements and on collections of source elements:

-When the `equivalents()` operation is applied on a single source element (as opposed to a collection of them), it inspects the established transformation trace (displayed in the figure below) and invokes the applicable rules (if necessary) to calculate the counterparts of the element in the target model.
-When applied to a collection it returns a `Bag` containing `Bag`s that in turn contain the counterparts of the source elements contained in the collection.
-The `equivalents()` operation can be also invoked with an arbitrary number of rule names as parameters to invoke and return only the equivalents created by specific rules.
+* On a single source element, it inspects the established transformation trace (displayed in the figure below) and invokes the applicable rules (if necessary) to calculate the counterparts of the element in the target model.

+* On a collection, it returns a `Bag` containing `Bag`s that in turn contain the counterparts of the source elements contained in the collection.

+The `equivalents()` operation can be also invoked with an arbitrary number of rule names as parameters, to invoke and return only the equivalents created by specific rules.
 Unlike the main execution scheduling scheme discussed above, the `equivalents()` operation invokes both lazy and non-lazy rules.
 It is worth noting that lazy rules are computationally expensive and should be used with caution as they can significantly degrade the performance of the overall transformation.

 With regard to the ordering of the results of the `equivalents()` operations, the returned elements appear in the respective order of the rules that have created them.
 An exception to this occurs when one of the rules is declared as `primary`, in which case its results precede the results of all other rules.